Changing a timing belt: What’s involved in the job?

 Where you can get ripped off

 Unscrupulous shops double dip on the flat rate labor charges.
-For example, they’ll charge you 3.9-hrs. to replace the timing belt, camshaft and crankshaft seals, oil pump seal and timing belt tensioner.
-But they’ll charge you an additional 3.0-hrs. to replace the water pump.
+For example, they’ll charge you 3.9 hours. to replace the timing belt, camshaft, and crankshaft seals, oil pump seal, and timing belt tensioner.
+But they’ll charge you an additional 3.0 hours.
+To replace the water pump.
 As you can see above, if you replace the water pump when you’re doing the timing belt, the extra labor is only 0.7 hrs.
 The 3.0 -hr labor time is for replacing the water pump as a standalone repair, without a timing belt replacement.
-In another example, a shop may charge you 4.6-hrs. to replace the timing belt, seals, and water pump, but charge additional labor to replace the serpentine drive belts.
+In another example, a shop may charge you 4.6 hours. to replace the timing belt, seals, and water pump, but additional labor is charged to replace the serpentine drive belts.
 But they have to remove and replace those belts as part of the labor to do the timing belt.
 If those serpentine drive belts are worn and you authorize the shop to replace them, you should be charged for the parts, but you shouldn’t be charged extra labor.

 Where’s the best place for a timing belt replacement?